 D. DAMAGES: Any party who wrongfully fails or refuses to sign a release acceptable to the escrow agent within 7 days of receipt of the request will be liable to the other party for liquidated damages in an amount equal to the sum of: (i) damages; (ii) the earnest money; (iii) reasonable attorney’s fees; and (iv) all costs of suit.

-E. NOTICES: Escrow agent’s notices will be effective when sent in compliance with Paragraph 21.
+E. NOTICES: Escrow agent’s notices will be effective when sent in compliance with Paragraph 21 [the paragraph stating where notices should be sent].
 Notice of objection to the demand will be deemed effective upon receipt by escrow agent.

 What happens next?

 The title company will follow up with a notice of its own that written demand has been made and enclosing a release form for signature.
 It must be signed by all parties and their brokers.
 Fifteen days are allowed for written objections to be made.